Virtual First | Communication Kit

-- Leave time at the beginning for unscripted chitchat.
+- Leave time for unscripted chitchat.
 If your team members are remote, chances are they miss making impromptu connections.

 - Warmly welcome everyone by their first name.
 If people don’t know each other, ask them to introduce themselves.
 Awkward silence?
 Try a creative conversation starter.